 On November 5, 2016, Musa Kart was was arrested by court along with the other Cumhuriyet executives and writers who were detained with him.

-An indictment into him, accepted by the Istanbul 27th High Criminal Court, seeks between 9.5 to 29 years for him on charges of “helping a terrorist organization while not being its member” and “abuse of trust in office.”
+An indictment into Kart and 17 others, accepted by the Istanbul 27th High Criminal Court, seeks between 9.5 to 29 years for him on charges of “helping a terrorist organization while not being its member” and “abuse of trust in office.”

-The cartoonist in his defense statement said Cumhuriyet had no links to terrorist organization, highlighting that very harsh articles criticizing the coup attempt were published in the newspaper and that he personally has no authority over defining the newspaper’s editorial policy or headlines.
+The cartoonist said in his defense statement that Cumhuriyet had no links to terrorist organizations, highlighting that very harsh articles criticizing the coup attempt were published in the newspaper and that he personally has no authority over defining the newspaper’s editorial policy or headlines.

 The indictment states that there were phone communication records showing Kart had contact with four people who were being investigated for suspected involvement in the FETÖ/PDY terrorist organization — the official name given to the Fethullah Gülen network — and with two others who allegedly used ByLock, a communication application allegedly used exclusively by Gülen followers to plot against the government.
 According to the prosecutor, all of these stand as evidence for Kart’s involvement in a terrorist organization.
 The indictment further states that Cumhuriyet’s editorial policy saw “radical changes” after the year 2013, when leadership of the foundation changed hands; which is confirmed by observations from witnesses.
 The prosecution says the current administration of the Cumhuriyet Foundation was unlawfully taken over by Kart and the other board members.
 The new board, the prosecution alleges, shifted Cumhuriyet’s editorial policy to cause the newspaper to “cast the actions of armed terrorist organizations like the FETÖ/PDY – Kurdistan Workers’ Party- Kurdish Communities’ Union (PKK/KCK) – the Revolutionary People’s Liberation Party/Front (DHKP/C) as legitimate acts.”